x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-enabled-security-groups.md

 Use this section to change/edit the following:

 - Under **Owners** section, click **View all and manage owners** to add/remove group owners from the drop-down list and then click **Save changes**.
-The distribution list group must have at least one owner.
+The mail-enabled security group must have at least one owner.

-- Use **Members** section, click **View all and manage members** to add/remove group owners from the drop-down list and then click **Save changes**.
-The distribution list group must have at least one owner.
+- Under **Members** section, click **View all and manage members** to add/remove group owners from the drop-down list and then click **Save changes**.
+The mail-enabled security group must have at least one member.

 #### Settings